 Address: Museumplein 6, 1071 DJ Amsterdam, Netherlands

-In the historic center of the modern city of Amsterdam, one of the finest activities to do is to visit the most magnificent museum dedicated to Vincent van Gogh.
+In the historic center of the modern city of Amsterdam, one of the finest activities to do is to visit the magnificent museum dedicated to Vincent van Gogh.

 The museum explores the artist’s life and works through its permanent collection, showcasing his progression as an artist and providing information about him.